Tag: Organic Chemistry

 There are three types of deprotection mechanisms for TBS and silyl ethers in general.

-Acidic deprotection works through protonation of the protected oxygen atom, followed by associate hydrolysis with a pentavalent silicon intermediate.
+1. Acidic hydrolysis works through protonation of the protected oxygen atom, followed by associate hydrolysis with a pentavalent silicon intermediate.

+The thermodynamic driving force is the formation of the exceptionally strong Si-F bond (>30 kcal/mol stronger than Si-O) bond.
 For fluoride-mediated deprotection, TBAF (tetrabutylammonium fluoride) is the archetypical fluoride source.
 However, other sources like HF or amine-HF complexes are also commonly used.
-The underlying thermodynamic driving force is the formation of the exceptionally strong Si-F bond (>30 kcal/mol stronger than Si-O) bond.

 Selective Deprotections of silyl ethers